 Which Whey To Use?

 The highly processed whey protein powder that is sold as a nutritional supplement is not the kind of whey we would use in fermentation (nor is a real, whole food).
 Additionally, sometimes people make cheese at high temperatures or heat dairy after it is fermented.
 Whey from this dairy is no good, because the beneficial organisms have perished.

 Anytime you're wondering if a certain whey will work, ask yourself this question: from the time the milk was cultured, was it heated much beyond 100 degrees (or so) Fahrenheit?
 If yes, you can't use it for fermentation starter culture.
 If no, you can use it as a starter culture because it retains beneficial organisms.

 Most of my cultured dairy and cheese recipes don't go over 102 degrees Fahrenheit — and most of these stay around room temperature — making their whey suitable for fermentation.

 When making low temperature cheeses, whey will spill out from pressing or hanging curds.
 However, it is probably easiest for most people use the whey from making kefir or yogurt cheese, or the soft cheese of the Fundamentals eCourse.
-You can also use store-bought plain kefir or yogurt, as long as they contain active cultures.

 Line a colander with two pieces of 90-count cheesecloth or a pillow-case weight piece of cotton cloth.